English in a global context

 World English(es)

-World English is a general term referring to English as spoken throughout all five continents.
-The reference is usually to that core of language which is common to all varieties of English and which contains no specific features of any one variety.
-This amount of English is frequently that used by non-natives as a lingua franca when they are communicating with each other.
+World Englishes is a general term (normally in the plural) referring to English as spoken throughout all five continents.
+The reference is usually to that core of language which is common to all form of English and which is manifest in the many varieties of the language.

-The use in the plural, i.e. as World Englishes, has gained currency in recent years and refers to international, non-native forms of English which are not bound to settler varieties or traditional dialects of English (see remarks on colonial English below).
-World Englishes is understood as preferable to New Englishes which is now regarded as dated and carrying undesireable implications of being continually compared to older forms of English.
-In the European context, the term Euro English (in the singular) is often found with similar connotations.
+This use in the plural, i.e. as World Englishes, has gained currency in recent years and often refers to non-native forms of English, which are not bound to settler varieties or traditional dialects of English (see remarks on colonial English below).
+World Englishes is understood as preferable to New Englishes, which is now regarded as dated and carrying undesireable implications of being continually compared to older forms of English.
+In the European context, the term Euro English (in the singular) can sometimes be found with similar connotations.

 English as a colonial language